-Employer costs vary depending on how they support their employee during the program (e.g., employee time off and other expenses).
+Employer costs vary depending on how they support their employee during the program (e.g., employee time off and other fellow expenses - shown above - that an employer may want to offset).

-Q>> What is the return on investment for employers?
+Q >> What is the return on investment for employers?

-- Train leaders for the business or organization.
+- ◆ Train leaders for the business or organization.

-- Develop talent to keep businesses or organizations on the cutting edge of change and growth.
+- ◆ Develop talent to keep businesses or organizations on the cutting edge of change and growth.

 - ◆ Train potential successors.

-- Develop individuals as team leaders.
+- ◆ Develop individuals as team leaders.

-- Turn "soloists" into "conductors."
+- ◆ Turn "soloists" into "conductors."